MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 The admin user created during the setup of your instance has full control of all aspects of your trial environment.
 This user can administer your team's licenses, edit settings in Dynamics 365, and manage who has access to your services.
 The admin user can also add more users with more restrictive permissions, so each salesperson can work with their own account.

 New users must first be added in Azure Active Directory (Azure AD), which assigns them a username and password.
-Then, the user must be assigned a security role in Dynamics 365 so they can access the Dynamics 365 applications.<!--Should this be something less broad, maybe "Dynamics 365 customer engagement apps"? -->
+Then, the user must be assigned a security role in Dynamics 365 so they can access the Dynamics 365 applications.

 ### Add a user to your organization